hvs42/hvs42.Tindog/README.md

 # Tindog

 This is basic Front End Web Development Project.
-This idea is based on Tinder website which is for humans, But this is Tindog Website Designed for Dogs. 😂😂😂
+The idea is based on Tinder website which is a dating website for humans, I have designed this Tindog Website Designed for Dogs. 😂😂😂